WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 4. Speak clearly and loudly.

-  * It is recommended that you use a headset with a microphone or a separate microphone.
+  * It is recommended that you use a separate microphone or a headset with a microphone, not just the microphone that is built into the tablet.

   * As you begin to speak you will see a wavy line appear on the screen which is a result of the sound of your voice.